 If you’ve always wanted to see Mayan ruins, hike a tropical rainforest, or simply lie on a powdery white-sand beach listening to clear blue water lapping at the shoreline, this is the best time to visit the Western Caribbean on a cruise.

 Go biking around Duval Street in Key West with a stop for a refreshing key lime pie ice cream cone.
 Watch the sunset from your ship after a day of hanging in a hammock on a Cozumel beach.
 Shop designer and duty-free boutiques in Grand Cayman.
+Experience the best of these incredible Western Caribbean destinations.

 When is the best time to cruise to the Eastern Caribbean?